Meet the FIS Upper School Visual Arts faculty members and learn a little about what they do both in the art studios and outside of school.

 To contact us, please link back to the Home page and complete the "Contact Us" form on the home page here.

-Mr Trebel teaches grade 8 Visual Arts, grade 9 Visual Arts, Printmaking, grade 10 Foundations Art and IB Diploma level Visual Arts classes and has also taught Theory of Knowledge.
+Mr Trebel teaches grade 8 Visual Arts, grade 9 Visual Arts and IB Diploma level Visual Arts classes this year and has also taught Theory of Knowledge.
 He is a Senior Visual Arts Examiner for the IBO and has been the IBO's Chief Examiner for the Diploma level Art History program for four years.
 Mr Trebel can usually be found in room 352 on the Main Campus.

 Yuki Hirao joined the Visual Arts Department in 2014.
 She is originally from Tokyo, Japan and moved to the USA for her university studies.
 She earned a Bachelors degree from San Diego State University, California with honors and a Masters of Fine Arts from Rhode Island School of Design, also winning the Charlotte Perriand Award from the Division of Architecture and Design.
 She began her career working as a product and furniture designer for several years at prestige firms in Los Angeles, California, but discovered that she missed the magic of exploration and learning that can only be found in the classroom.
 She returned to college as a professor of design at the Savannah College of Art and Design in USA.
 Fired up in her desire to instill a better understanding of art, she wanted to work with younger students with international backgrounds like herself.
 She has taught at international schools in both Tokyo, Japan as well as Rome, Italy.
 Her own art works have been exhibited in solo and group shows all over the USA, Asia and France.

-Ms. Hirao teaches grades 6 through to the IB Diploma Visual Arts classes, including the new 3D elective classes she developed, based on her strong 3D background.
+Ms. Hirao teaches IB DIploma level and grades 6 through to 10 Visual Arts classes, including the 3D elective classes she developed based on her strong 3D background.
 She can usually be found in room 351 on the Main Campus.